sharafdin/YoEthCLI/README.md

 ## 💻 Actions

-When you run YoEthCLI, you’ll see the following menu options:
+When you run ethereumCLI, you’ll see the following menu options:

 1. **💰 Generate a New Crypto Wallet**
    Create a new wallet and securely store your private key and wallet address.